clstith/clstith.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Mathematics, University of Chicago, 2019
+* B.S. in Mathematics (with Honors), University of Chicago, 2019
 * Ph.D in Mathematics, University of Michigan, 2024 (Expected)

 Talks